 Once the appropriate emergency measures have been applied, the therapist can work on the culprits, i.e. the social germs at lose.
 Again, measures are manyfolds.
 Here are some hints.

-Regularly taking the patients and the significant others into an Essentials workshop to refocussing on the essential parts has been observed to show good results for the following germs: Politics traps, Underrating, Overambition and Hunting fever.
+Regularly taking the patients and the significant others into an Essentials workshop to refocusing on the essential parts has been observed to show good results for the following germs: Promised Too Much, Underrating, Overambition and Hunting fever.

-In case of the Guesswork germ, User-centredness and methodology from the field of user experience design must be administered.
+In case of the Ivory Tower germ, User-centredness and methodology from the field of user experience design must be administered.
 There are two basic procedures.
-In both approaches the patients must investe a significant effort.
+In both approaches the patients must invest a significant effort.
 This can meet with resistance from patients and needs sensitivity from the therapist.

 - In the first approach, the patients do user research and develop a model of users and their needs.
 This model then drives further development.
 The team use the established relationship with users to form a closed feedback loop between users and the team to test and improve the solution.